 Enterprise Risk Management, Safety, and Security Committee Charter

-The purpose of the Enterprise Risk Management, Safety, and Security Committee of the Board of Directors (the “Committee”) is to assist the Board in the oversight of the California Water Service Group’s (“Company”) Enterprise Risk Management, Safety, and Security programs, including Physical and Cyber, to ensure adequate safeguarding of all Company assets.
+The purpose of the Enterprise Risk Management, Safety, and Security Committee of the Board of Directors (the “Committee”) is to assist the Board in the oversight of the California Water Service Group’s (“Company”) Enterprise Risk Management, Safety, and Security programs, including those related to physical safety and security, to ensure adequate safeguarding of all Company assets.

 II.
 Committee Membership

 The Committee will consist of at least three independent directors appointed by the Board on the recommendation of the Nominating/Corporate Governance Committee.
 Each Committee member shall be selected based upon their related areas of expertise in areas that can aid the Company in improving performance and mitigating risk, as determined by the Board.
 The Board will designate a Committee Chair(s).

 The Committee will meet as often as may be deemed necessary or appropriate, in its judgment, and at such times and places as the Committee or its Chair determines.
 The majority of the members of the Committee constitutes a quorum.
 The Committee will report no less than annually to the full Board, inclusive of Audit Committee, with respect to its activities.

 The Committee will have the authority to retain, at the expense of the Company, such outside counsel, experts, and other advisors as it determines appropriate to assist it in the full performance of its functions.

 The Committee provides an oversight function for risk management, asset protection, and safety.
 The Company’s management retains responsibility for assuring the Company’s compliance with applicable laws and regulations and executing the Company’s Enterprise Risk Management program.
 In fulfilling these responsibilities, management is ultimately accountable to the Committee and the Board of Directors.
 To fulfill its responsibilities, the Committee shall: